scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 Lastly, identifier to locator mapping in SCION not part of the core components, rather it is left to some of its transition mechanisms, later described in {{transition-mechanisms}}.

-The above mentioned decoupling also implies that SCION does not provide, by design, IP authorization, which is currently provided by RPKI {{RFC8210}}.
+The above-mentioned decoupling also implies that SCION does not provide, by design, IP authorization, which is currently provided by RPKI {{RFC8210}}.
 As IP authorization is outside of SCION's scope, IP-to-SCION's coexistence mechanisms (SIAM, SBAS) later discussed in {{transition-mechanisms}} build on top of RPKI for IP origin attestation.

 Additionally, the SCION control plane design takes into account some of the lessons learned discussed in {{RFC9049}}: It does not try to outperform end-to-end mechanisms, as path selection is performed by end hosts.
 SCION, therefore, can leverage existing end-to-end mechanisms to switch paths, rather than compete with them.
 In addition, no single component in the architecture needs to keep connection state, as this task is pushed to end hosts.